WKU Student Publications Policy Manual

 DESIGNER: Designers assist the design editor in designing pages and graphics that use visual journalism techniques to convey information for the print and digital products.
 They are also expected to attend staff meetings and work during production.

-COPY EDITOR: Copy Editors assist the Lead Copy Editor in working on copy desk to verify the accuracy of stories for the digital and print editions of the Herald.
+COPY EDITOR: Copy Editors assist the Copy Desk Chief in working on copy desk to verify the accuracy of stories for the digital and print editions of the Herald.
 They are also expected to attend staff meetings and work during production.

-COLUMNIST: A columnist will work with the Opinion editor to submit expert opinion pieces for the print and digital editions of the Herald.
-A columnist must have worked on the Herald for at least one semester as a reporter or Opinion editor before applying for a column, keeping in mind that the best columns are those that speak with authority and experience, backed by strong reporting, as opposed to pure opinion.
-The Editor-in-Chief reserves the right to cancel a column before the end of a semester due to low interest.
+COLUMNIST: A columnist will work with the Commentary Editor to submit expert opinion pieces for all platforms of the Herald.
+A columnist must have worked on the Herald for at least one semester as a reporter or Commentary editor before applying for a column, keeping in mind that the best columns are those that speak with authority and experience, backed by strong reporting, as opposed to pure opinion.
+The Editor-in-Chief reserves the right to cancel a column before the end of a semester for any reason.

 EDITORIAL CARTOONIST: The editorial cartoonist works closely with the opinion page editor and editor-in-chief to produce thought-provoking illustrations to complement editorials or provide art for the opinion pages.
 As time permits, the cartoonist may take assignments from other editors to produce covers for special sections, illustrate stories or provide other artwork.